 Pulitzer Prize–winning journalist Deborah Blum’s five books have immersed her in the worlds of animal rights, the psychology of affection, the neurology of sex, the search for paranormal phenomena, and the chemistry of poisons.
 Her best-selling book The Poisoner’s Handbook: Murder and the Birth of Forensic Medicine in Jazz Age New York, published in 2010, traces the origins of modern forensic medicine through the lives of two scientists as they navigate crime and chemistry in early 20th century New York.
-Here, Blum talks with TON guest contributor Jyoti Madhusoodanan about the research that shaped the book and the importance of a writer’s perspective:
+Here, Blum talks with Jyoti Madhusoodanan about the research that shaped the book and the importance of a writer’s perspective.
+(This interview has been edited for length and clarity.)

 How did you come up with the idea for The Poisoner’s Handbook?